MCDReforged/MCDReforged.github.io/docs/plugin_dev/api.md

 def get_return_value(self, block: bool = False, timeout: Optional[float] = None)
 ```

-As the name of the method, it\'s used to get the return value of the
+As the name of the method, it's used to get the return value of the
 original function.
 An `RuntimeError` will be risen if `block=False` and
 the thread is still alive, then if exception occurs in the thread the
 exception will be risen here